 Work-In-Progress (WIP)

 Our Work-in-Progress (WIP) program provides guidance and mentorship to early career researchers.
 Our Work in Progress Program is designed to cultivate and support such work.
 Graduate students, fellows, and junior faculty will be provided with an opportunity to present their work over Zoom to our group of core faculty and trainees.
-The forum is safe, private space for investigators to receive constructive methodological, theoretical, and subject matter feedback.
-We welcome WIP presentations at various stages from generating aims to interpreting results of analysis.
+The forum is a safe, private space for investigators to receive constructive methodological, theoretical, and subject matter feedback.
+We welcome WIP presentations at various stages from generating aims to interpreting results of the analysis.
 If the work is already published, then it’s no longer “in progress”.

-The core faculty bring diverse methodological and subject matter expertise and is invested in the success of your work.
+The core faculty brings diverse methodological and subject matter expertise and is invested in the success of your work.
 Core faculty have extensive experience in grant and journal peer review.
 Your work and presentation will not be shared with others outside the meeting.

-Time: 1st Thursday of each Month 4pm EST
+Time: 1st Tuesday of each Month 4 pm EST

 Platform: Zoom